Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Introduction

 In addition, kinetic equations typically involve various sources of uncertainty, such as modeling errors, imprecise measurements, and uncertain initial conditions.
 As a result, addressing uncertainty quantification (UQ) becomes essential for evaluating, validating, and improving the underlying models, underscoring our project's significance.
 In particular, the collision kernel or scattering cross-section in the Boltzmann equation governs the transition rates during particle collisions.
 Calculating this collision kernel from first principles is highly complex, and in practice, heuristic approximations or empirical data are often used, inevitably introducing uncertainties.
 Additionally, uncertainties may stem from inaccurate measurements of initial or boundary conditions, as well as from source terms, further compounding the uncertainties in the model.
 For numerical studies of the Boltzmann equation and other kinetic models with or without randomness, we refer readers to works such as \cite{HPY, JXZ15, Jin-ICM, PZ2020} and \cite{pareschi, MP06, MPR13, HQ20, HQY21}, and particularly for the linear Boltzmann equation \cite{LW2017, Poette2}.
 Among the various numerical approaches, the generalized polynomial chaos (gPC)-based stochastic Galerkin (SG) method and its variations have been widely adopted, demonstrating success in a range of applications \cite{Xiu}.
 Beyond numerical simulations, theoretical studies have established the stability and convergence of these methods.
-Spectral convergence for the gPC-based SG method was demonstrated in \cite{HJ16, LQ2024-1, LQ2024-2}, while \cite{LJ18} and \cite{DJL19} introduced a robust framework based on hypocoercivity to perform local sensitivity analysis for a class of multiscale, inhomogeneous kinetic equations with random uncertainties—approximated using the gPC-based SG method.
+Spectral convergence for the gPC-based SG method was demonstrated in \cite{HJ16, LQ2024-1, LQ2024-2}, while \cite{LJ18} and \cite{DJL19} introduced a robust framework based on hypocoercivity to perform local sensitivity analysis for a class of multiscale, inhomogeneous kinetic equations with random uncertainties — approximated using the gPC-based SG method.
+In addition, it is also worth mentioning the recent progress in using the Stochastic Galerkin particle methods for the kinetic equations with uncertainties \cite{MNRZ2025, MPZ2023}.
 For further reference, we point readers to the recent collection \cite{JinPareschi} and the survey \cite{parUQ}.